Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 In order to canonically split $G$ over cyclic subgroups, we will use the following result, which can be quickly deduced from \cite{GL-JSJ}.
 The only subtlety is that, since we want non--QH vertex groups to be convex-cocompact, we need to be a little careful over which cyclic subgroups we split.
 From now on, all QH subgroups will be meant relative to $\mc{H}$ without explicit mention.

 \begin{prop} Let $\mc{O}\leq\Out(G)$ and let $G$ be $1$--ended relative to an $\mc{O}$--invariant collection $\mc{H}\supseteq\mc{S}(G)$.
-There is an $\mc{O}$--invariant $({\rm Cyc}(G),\mc{H})$--tree $G\acts T$ such that the following hold. \begin{enumerate} \item Each vertex-stabiliser is of one of two kinds: \begin{enumerate} \item[(a)] an optimal quadratically hanging subgroup; \item[(b)] a convex-cocompact, root-closed subgroup of $G$ that is $(\mc{Z}_c(G),\mc{H})$--rigid in $G$. \end{enumerate} \item For each edge $e\sq T$, either $G_e\in\mc{Z}_c(G)$ or $e$ is incident to a type~(a) vertex. \end{enumerate} \end{prop} \begin{proof} We will use the terminology of \cite{GL-JSJ}.
+There is an $\mc{O}$--invariant $({\rm Cyc}(G),\mc{H})$--tree $G\acts T$ such that the following hold. \begin{enumerate} \item Each vertex-stabiliser is of one of two kinds: \begin{enumerate} \item[(a)] an optimal quadratically hanging subgroup; \item[(b)] convex-cocompact, root-closed and $(\mc{Z}_c(G),\mc{H})$--rigid in $G$. \end{enumerate} \item Each edge $e\sq T$ with both vertices of type~(b) has $G_e\in\mc{Z}_c(G)$. \end{enumerate} \end{prop} \begin{proof} We will use the terminology of \cite{GL-JSJ}.
 Normalisers of elements of ${\rm Cyc}(G)$ lie in $\mc{Z}(G)$, hence they are either cyclic or contained in elements of $\mc{S}(G)\sq\mc{H}$; in particular, they are small in $({\rm Cyc}(G),\mc{H})$--trees.
-We can therefore appeal to \cite[Corollary~9.1]{GL-JSJ}, using commensurability as the equivalence relation $\sim$ on ${\rm Cyc}(G)$.
-The result is an $\mc{O}$--invariant $({\rm Cyc}(G),\mc{H})$--tree $G\acts T$ (denoted $(T_a)_c^*$ in the reference) with the following three properties: \begin{itemize} \itemsep{.25em} \item vertex-stabilisers are either quadratically hanging, or $({\rm Cyc}(G),\mc{H})$--rigid in $G$; \item $T$ is a \emph{JSJ tree} for $({\rm Cyc}(G),\mc{H})$: its edge-stabilisers are elliptic in all $({\rm Cyc}(G),\mc{H})$--trees, and its elliptic subgroups are elliptic in all $({\rm Cyc}(G),\mc{H})$--trees with such edge-stabilisers; \item $T$ is \emph{compatible} with all $({\rm Cyc}(G),\mc{H})$--trees: if $G\acts U$ is a one-edge $({\rm Cyc}(G),\mc{H})$--splitting, then $U$ is a collapse of $T$, or a collapse of the refinement of $T$ given by splitting a single QH vertex group over an essential simple closed curve on the associated surface. \end{itemize} (According to \cite[Corollary~9.1]{GL-JSJ}, we would have to worry about a third type of vertex group: subgroups of elements of $\mc{Z}(G)$.
-However, recalling \Cref{lem:Z_s_properties} and the fact that $G$ is $1$--ended relative to $\mc{H}$, we see that such vertex groups are either contained in elements of $\mc{S}(G)\sq\mc{H}$, or commensurable to edge groups of $T$.
-Hence these vertex groups are $({\rm Cyc}(G),\mc{H})$--rigid too.)
+We can therefore appeal to \cite[Corollary~9.1]{GL-JSJ}, using commensurability as the equivalence relation on ${\rm Cyc}(G)$.
+The result is an $\mc{O}$--invariant $({\rm Cyc}(G),\mc{H})$--tree $G\acts T$ (denoted $(T_a)_c^*$ in the reference) with the following properties: \begin{itemize} \itemsep{.25em} \item vertex-stabilisers are either QH, or $({\rm Cyc}(G),\mc{H})$--rigid in $G$; \item $T$ is a \emph{JSJ tree} for $({\rm Cyc}(G),\mc{H})$: its edge-stabilisers are elliptic in all $({\rm Cyc}(G),\mc{H})$--trees, and its elliptic subgroups are elliptic in all $({\rm Cyc}(G),\mc{H})$--trees with such edge-stabilisers; \item $T$ is \emph{compatible} with all $({\rm Cyc}(G),\mc{H})$--trees: if $G\acts U$ is a one-edge $({\rm Cyc}(G),\mc{H})$--splitting, then $U$ is a collapse of $T$, or a collapse of the refinement of $T$ given by splitting a single QH vertex group over an essential simple closed curve on the associated surface. \end{itemize} (According to \cite{GL-JSJ}, we would have to worry about a third type of vertex group: subgroups of elements of $\mc{Z}(G)$.
+However, by \Cref{prop:S(G)_properties}(4), such vertex groups are either contained in elements of $\mc{S}(G)\sq\mc{H}$, or commensurable to edge groups of $T$.
+Hence they are $({\rm Cyc}(G),\mc{H})$--rigid.)